-In the daily operation of websites, we often encounter long content, such as tutorials, product descriptions, or in-depth analysis articles.This is particularly important to add a clear table of contents to the article (usually located in the sidebar or at the top of the article).It can not only help visitors quickly understand the structure of the article, directly jump to the part of interest, but also improve the SEO performance of the page, and enhance the user experience.In AnQiCMS, implementing this feature is actually simpler than you imagine, thanks to a very practical template tag provided by the system.
+In daily website operations, we often encounter long-form content such as tutorials, product descriptions, or in-depth analysis articles.At this point, it is particularly important to add a clear table of contents to the article (usually located in the sidebar or at the top of the article).It not only helps visitors quickly understand the structure of the article, directly jump to the part of interest, but also improves the SEO performance of the page and enhances the user experience.In AnQiCMS (AnQiCMS), implementing this feature is actually simpler than you imagine, thanks to a very practical template tag provided by the system.

-When we usearchiveDetailtag to get the details of the article by specifyingname="ContentTitles"The system will intelligently parse the article content, packaging all recognized titles (including title text, HTML tags, hierarchy, and possible prefix numbers) into an array for us to call in the template.
+When we usearchiveDetailto obtain article details by specifyingname="ContentTitles"The system will intelligently parse the article content, packaging all recognized titles (including title text, HTML tags, levels, and possible prefix numbers) into an array for us to call in the template.

 Specific implementation steps

-To make use ofContentTitlesLabel building directory navigation, it can usually be divided into the following steps:
+To utilizeContentTitlesTag building directory navigation, usually it can be divided into the following steps:

-Step 1: Ensure that the article content has a clear title structure
+Step one: Ensure that the article content has a clear title structure

-When editing article content in the Anqi CMS backend, whether using the rich text editor to set H1-H6 titles (for example, through the "Set Title/Text" feature), or writing content using Markdown editor and using#/##Equation symbols define titles, the system will automatically recognize and save the structural information of these titles.
-This isContentTitlesThe basic condition for the label to work normally.
-Please ensure that your article content has been organized according to the HTML title specification (H1-H6).
+When editing article content on the Anqi CMS backend, whether using the rich text editor to set H1-H6 titles (for example, through the "Set Title/Text" function), or writing content using Markdown editor and using#/##The equal sign defines the title, the system will automatically recognize and save the structural information of these titles.
+This isContentTitlesThe basis for the label to work properly.
+Make sure that your article content is organized according to the HTML title specification (H1-H6).

-Then, in the template file of the article detail page (usually{模型table}/detail.htmlIn the document template you customized), we need to find the appropriate place to insert the table of contents navigation.
-For example, you may want it to be displayed in the sidebar or at the top of the main text of the article.
+Then, in the article detail page template (usually{模型table}/detail.htmlIn the document template you have customized, we need to find the right place to insert the table of contents navigation.
+For example, you may want it to display in the sidebar of the article text or at the top.

-In the template, we can call it like thisContentTitlesFields:
+In the template, we can call it like thisContentTitlesField:

 {% archiveDetail contentTitles with name="ContentTitles" %}